andrealorenzani/ITV/README.txt

 Databases and config files are in the resources directory.
 Feel free to change them

-I feel the test suit is a bit poor, and the error handling as well.
+I feel the test suite is a bit poor, and the error handling as well.
 But the "This needs to be completed as soon as possible" in the email has stressed me a lot, and I have also several tests to do.
 I am available for defending my choices whenever you want.